penseipublicidade/website/docs/controls/column.md

 `scroll_to()` method won't work with `ListView` and `GridView` controls building their items dynamically.
 :::

 `duration` is scrolling animation duration in milliseconds.
-Defaults to 0 - no animation.
+Defaults to `0` - no animation.

 `curve` configures animation curve.
 Property value is [`AnimationCurve`](/docs/reference/types/animationcurve) enum.
-Defaults to `ft.AnimationCurve.EASE`.
+Defaults to `AnimationCurve.EASE`.

 ## Events